tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/使用前须知/MariaDB 与 MySQL 5.6 兼容性说明_intl_en.md

 - You can use a MySQL client to connect to TencentDB for MariaDB.

 ## Incompatibility of TencentDB for MariaDB with MySQL 5.6
-Binlogs in TencentDB for MariaDB are in row format, while in native MySQL and MariaDB, they are in statement format by default.

 ### 1. GTID incompatibility
 `GTID` of TencentDB for MariaDB is incompatible with that of MySQL 5.6, i.e., MySQL cannot be used as a slave database of TencentDB for MariaDB.

 ### 2. Different default binlog configurations
-Binlogs in TencentDB for MariaDB are in row format, while in MySQL and MariaDB, they are in statement format by default.
+Binlogs in TencentDB for MariaDB are in row format, while in native MySQL 5.6, MariaDB 10.2.3, and their earlier versions, binlogs are in statement format by default.

 ### 3. Row-based or command-based replication of the `CREAT TABLE ...
 SELECT` command
 To ensure that the `CREAT TABLE ...
 SELECT` command can work properly in both row-based and command-based replication, this command in TencentDB for MariaDB will be converted to and executed as the `CREAT OR RPLACE` command in a slave database.
 The advantage of this mechanism is that the slave database can run properly after recovery from downtime.